(syllabus and calendar)

 Quiz

-Review of Single Parent Inheritence and instanceof
+Single Parent Inheritance and instanceof

 Just as a child inherits a family name, so a subclass object is of the same type as its parent.
 However, the parent is NOT of the same type as its child.
 The instanceof operator allows you to test whether an object reference is of the type you need it to be.
+For example, in InstanceofDemo.java, a doctor is an instance of a person, but a person is not an instance of a doctor.

 Interfaces - more abstract than abstract classes